mikecasey12/getlinked/README.md

 ## How to Run the Project

-If you'd like to experience our Hackathon project firsthand, follow these steps:
+If you'd like to experience the Hackathon project firsthand, follow these steps:

 1. Clone the project repository to your local machine.
    ```bash